kubecost/docs/troubleshooting/frequently-asked-questions.md

 A: Kubecost supports multiple different currency types for display purposes, but does not perform direct currency conversion.
 This must be configured via your *values.yaml* with the flag `kubecostProductConfigs.currencyCode`.

 Q: What is the `helm-rollout-restarter` and how can I disable it?\
 A: When configMaps and secrets are modified, Kubecost's pods need to be restarted for the changes to take effect.
-By changing a label in the pod, this is done automatically.
+By changing a this label in the pod whenever a helm upgrade is run, this is done automatically.
 If this is causing issues with your deployment tools, the `helm-rollout-restarter` can be disabled by setting:

 ```yaml
 global: